 Terry McEachern, founder of the Association of Credit Union Internal Auditors, shares the story of how ACUIA began:

 "In the summer of 1988 I attended a seminar hosted by our state regulator.
-Three other credit union internal auditors were also in attendance.
-I enjoyed the rapport we developed during the meeting and wondered if there were other credit union internal auditors in Wisconsin.
+I was a part-time auditor in my credit union at the time and pretty new to the profession.
+Three other credit union internal auditors were also in attendance and we all shared information about ourselves.
+I enjoyed the connection we developed and wondered if there were other credit union internal auditors in Wisconsin.
 If there were other auditors, could we expand these relationships?
 After the meeting, I asked my CEO and board of directors for permission to seek other auditors in Wisconsin and Minnesota to establish a credit union organization.
 They gave me the go-ahead and I sent out letters to credit unions.

-- to promote professional standards for internal auditors in credit unions.
+- promote professional standards for internal auditors in credit unions.

-- to provide educational opportunities for developing and enhancing audit and leadership skills.
+- provide educational opportunities for developing and enhancing audit and leadership skills.

-- to provide guidance for internal auditing of credit unions.
+- provide guidance for internal auditing of credit unions.

-- to assist in the development and retention of internal audit functions at credit unions.
+- assist in the development and retention of internal audit functions at credit unions.

-- to promote the IA profession in the CU industry.
+- promote the IA profession in the CU industry.